Gunday: Casting and characters

 In August 2012, Ranveer Singh and Arjun Kapoor were cast as the protagonists Bikram and Bala respectively.
 Zafar gave a joint pitch to both the actors where Kapoor would play Bikram and Singh would play Bala.
 After hearing the description, both the actors felt that they could play their respective characters as they identified similarities between the characters and their own personalities.
-However, the director switched the roles as a surprise, giving the part of Bikram to Singh and Bala to Kapoor.
+However, Zafar switched the roles as a surprise, giving the part of Bikram to Singh and Bala to Kapoor.
 Although they initially wanted to play their originally proposed roles, feeling that their respective characters were within their comfort zone, they later agreed to play the opposite roles.
 Priyanka Chopra joined the cast as the lead actress in October 2012.
 The following month, Irrfan Khan was cast for the role of a police officer in the film.

 Chopra described her character Nandita, the cabaret dancer, as a girl next door who acts as the main catalyst for driving the story further and igniting the conflict between Bikram and Bala when they both fall in love with her.
 She admired the qualities of her character, saying, "She's very righteous and believes in black and white, which is very like me.
 She is a no-nonsense person and has this superior air about her, even though she is a very normal girl.
 I think women should carry themselves like her."
 Khan described his character of the intelligence police officer as "larger than life".
 For Khan, who had mostly performed in niche dramatic films, Zafar made his character a lot more flamboyant and mainstream.
 His character was highly stylised to suit the mainstream popcorn genre of the film.

 Singh described his and Kapoor's characters as "two outlaws with a bold attitude".
 They described the friendship between the inseparable characters as like "two sides of the same coin".
 Kapoor further explained that Singh's character Bikram brings equilibrium to his character Bala, saying, "He (Bikram) is more in control and aware of his surroundings.
 Bala, on the other hand, is temperamental and acts in the heat of the moment."